Skip to content

 sh

-# 1. Verify backend service
+# 1. Verify API service

-kubectl get svc netapp-connector-main -n netapp-connector
+kubectl get svc neo-api -n netapp-neo

 # 2. Test from UI pod

-kubectl exec -n netapp-connector -it deployment/netapp-connector-ui -- curl -v http://netapp-connector-main:8080/health
+kubectl exec -n netapp-neo -it deployment/neo-ui -- curl -v http://neo-api:8000/health

 # 3. Check nginx proxy configuration

-kubectl exec -n netapp-connector -it deployment/netapp-connector-ui -- cat /etc/nginx/conf.d/default.conf
+kubectl exec -n netapp-neo -it deployment/neo-ui -- cat /etc/nginx/conf.d/default.conf

 # 4. Check NEO_API environment variable

-kubectl exec -n netapp-connector -it deployment/netapp-connector-ui -- env | grep NEO_API
+kubectl exec -n netapp-neo -it deployment/neo-ui -- env | grep NEO_API

 sh